troyhill/TTFF/README.md

 &nbsp;

 Figure 1.
-Observed weekly flow through S333, S12C, and S12D during the past 9 months (black line).
+Observed summed weekly flow through S333 and the S12 structures during the past 9 months (black line).
 Flow estimates for the current week are shown in red (multiple linear regression model) and blue (segmented regression model).

 &nbsp;